For companies that require it, ERP is the lifeblood that courses through business operations, from sales, marketing,...

 Companies considering Infor should make it a point to get organizational consensus and executive buy-in to these ERP ROI metrics and to discuss them with the vendor early in the project.
 Organizations should measure and evaluate these metrics against system prototypes and user acceptance tests.

 Release schedules for Infor ERP vary, depending on the industry vertical.
 However, Infor clients make the decision when to implement upgrade releases.
-This is advantageous because clients can more effectively manage change and potential disruption in their organizations when new ERP functionality becomes available.
+This is advantageous because clients can more effectively manage change and potential disruption in their organizations when ERP functionality becomes available.

 Microsoft Dynamics 365